neos/metadata/Readme.md

 ### Defined Meta Data Mappers

 * **AssetModelMetaDataMapper**: Maps meta data to `Asset` models from `neos/media`.
 Supported are title,
-  caption, copyright notice, tags and collections (see configuration above).
+  caption, copyright notice (on `neos/media` 4.2 and up), tags and collections (see configuration above).

 ### Defined Data Transfer Objects